 There was a statistically significant reduction from baseline in body weight with both doses of empagliflozin compared to placebo at week 24 (Fig. 2).
 The differences in the adjusted mean change from baseline were -1.61 kg ([95% CI: -2.16; -1.05]; p<0.001) between empagliflozin 10 mg and placebo, and -1.81 kg ([95% CI: -2.38; -1.24]; p<0.001) between empagliflozin 25 mg and placebo.
 Body weight was analysed for each individual study (pioglitazone +/- metformin, metformin; metformin and sulfonylurea) and in all cases, reductions were found with empagliflozin (Fig. 2).

-There were no statistically significant differences between participants treated with empagliflozin and those who received placebo in the changes in SBP at 24 weeks (Fig. 3).
+There were no statistically significant differences between patients treated with empagliflozin and those who received placebo in the changes in SBP at 24 weeks (Fig. 3).
 The difference in adjusted mean change from baseline SBP between empagliflozin 10 mg and placebo was -1.7 mmHg ([95% CI: -4.1; 0.8]; p=0.1909) and it was -2.0 mmHg ([95% CI: -4.5; 0.6]; p=0.131) between empagliflozin 25 mg and placebo.
 The difference in adjusted mean change from baseline DBP between empagliflozin 10 mg and placebo was also not statistically significant: -1.3 mmHg ([95% CI: -2.9; 0.2]; p=0.098).
 Empagliflozin 25 mg, however, was associated with a statistically significant reduction in DBP at 24 weeks of treatment compared with placebo; the difference in the adjusted mean change from baseline was -2.0 mmHg ([95% CI: -3.6; -0.4]; p=0.015).

 4.3.
 Safety

-In this analysis, the percentage of participants treated with empagliflozin who had one or more AEs was similar to placebo (64.4%, 59.6%, 57.2%; empagliflozin 10 mg, 25 mg, and placebo, respectively) (Table 2).
-The proportion of participants who discontinued treatment due to an AE was lower among those treated with empagliflozin (0.6% and 1.4% with empagliflozin 10 mg and 25 mg respectively) than in those treated with placebo (4.3%).
+In this analysis, the percentage of patients treated with empagliflozin who had one or more AEs was similar to placebo (64.4%, 59.6%, 57.2%; empagliflozin 10 mg, 25 mg, and placebo, respectively) (Table 2).
+The proportion of patients who discontinued treatment due to an AE was lower among those treated with empagliflozin (0.6% and 1.4% with empagliflozin 10 mg and 25 mg respectively) than in those treated with placebo (4.3%).

-The proportion of participants with confirmed hypoglycaemia AEs was higher with empagliflozin (5.6 and 5.0% for empagliflozin 10 and 25 mg respectively) than with placebo (3.6%), although there were no severe hypoglycaemia episodes or episodes requiring hospital care in none of the treatment arms.
+The proportion of patients with confirmed hypoglycaemia AEs was higher with empagliflozin (5.6 and 5.0% for empagliflozin 10 and 25 mg respectively) than with placebo (3.6%), although there were no severe hypoglycaemia episodes or episodes requiring hospital care in none of the treatment arms.

 The incidence of UTI was similar between the placebo group and the group treated with empagliflozin 25 mg (6.5% and 5.0%, respectively) and slightly higher in participants treated with empagliflozin 10 mg (8.8%).
 More UTIs were reported among women than in men, regardless of treatment arm.
 The majority of UTIs reported were mild with no reported cases of pyelonephritis.
 None of the cases of UTI required hospitalisation, nor reduction or discontinuation of the anti-diabetes treatment.
-The proportion of participants with a history of chronic or recurring UTI who developed UTI during the studies was 42.9% in the placebo arm (3 of the 7 participants with previous history) and 28.6% (2 out of 7) and 25% (2 out of 8) in the empagliflozin 10 and 25 mg arms, respectively.
+The proportion of patients with a history of chronic or recurring UTI who developed UTI during the studies was 42.9% in the placebo arm (3 of the 7 participants with previous history) and 28.6% (2 out of 7) and 25% (2 out of 8) in the empagliflozin 10 and 25 mg arms, respectively.

-Genital infections were reported in 2 participants treated with placebo (1.4%), 6 treated with empagliflozin 10 mg (3.8%) and 7 treated with empagliflozin 25 mg (5.0%).
-The rate of genital infections was higher in women than in men and higher in participants treated with empagliflozin 10 mg (6.8% vs. 1.2%) and empagliflozin 25 mg (10.7% vs. 1.2%) compared to placebo.
-There were no severe genital infections; they were generally mild or moderate, and only one participant treated with empagliflozin 25 mg discontinued the anti-diabetes treatment.
+Genital infections were reported in 2 patients treated with placebo (1.4%), 6 treated with empagliflozin 10 mg (3.8%) and 7 treated with empagliflozin 25 mg (5.0%).
+The rate of genital infections was higher in women than in men and higher in patients treated with empagliflozin 10 mg (6.8% vs. 1.2%) and empagliflozin 25 mg (10.7% vs. 1.2%) compared to placebo.
+There were no severe genital infections; they were generally mild or moderate, and only one patient treated with empagliflozin 25 mg discontinued the anti-diabetes treatment.